eviatar-ben/Bumper/README.md

 # Bumper
-Interactive platform for friendly communication via user’s statuses. intented for Leverage random and one-time encounters in your organization (work, university etc..)
+Interactive platform for friendly communication via user’s statuses.

+Intented for Leverage random and one-time encounters in your organization (work, university etc..).

 # Get started